 The case details are loaded when you select a case in the Cases List.

-As you can see above, you have the option to edit the core of the case: the subject and description as well as the contact and case details.
+You have the option to edit the subject and description as well as the contact and case details.

 There are a few things different from when you first created the case.
 Let's take a look at those now.